 Applications should be submitted online, but some supporting documents might need to be mailed.
 It generally is advantageous for the applicant to complete the application well in advance of the deadline.
 Applicants who miss their prospective program’s deadline may or may not be considered for admission and financial aid.
 Most applicants who complete the application process by their deadline will be notified of their admission status in March.

 The application is a web-based, online document.
 There are a series of tabs that an applicant clicks to complete each section.
 Once signed in, our online system will generate a password and send it to the email address that is listed.
 The applicant will have an option to change the password.
 The application does not have to be completed at one time.
 The application may be saved and returned to at any time before the application deadline.

-6. lease check with individual graduate program for GRE requirement.
+- Please check with the individual graduate program for their GRE requirement.
 Information on the Graduate Record Examination can be requested directly from the Educational Testing Service website.
 The examination should be taken in time for results to reach Washington University directly from the Educational Testing Service before the application deadline.
-Students should take the examination with the view that no decision is made on the basis of standardized exams alone; a high score might strengthen an application, while a lower one is considered in conjunction with other evidence which has been submitted.
+Students should take the examination with the view that no decision is made on the basis of standardized exams alone; a high score might strengthen an application, while a lower one is considered in conjunction with other evidence that has been submitted.